teppm/personal-portfolio/README.md

 User testing and feedback done also with Code Institute slack channel where a number of different develope students have been able to see and use my website + verify code.

+Tested all pages on https://www.toptal.com/designers/colorfilter/ to ensure that pages work for color blind people

 ----------------------------------------------------------------------------------------------------------------